September 19, 2021, Twenty-fifth Sunday of Ordinary Time, year B

 The Historical Situation: In many of our readings, we hear from prophets, priests and historians addressing Jews concentrated in their rather exclusive homeland.
 The Book of Wisdom was written in a different situation.
 Its audience was "the Diaspora," by which we mean the dispersed Jews living in mostly pagan cities, particularly the cosmopolitan city Alexandria, in Egypt, around 100 B.C.E.
 (For more on Alexandria and its Jewish residents, click here.)
 The author wanted his fellow Jews to embrace wisdom, by which he meant faithful adherence to their ancestral religion in their somewhat hostile environment.

 The Author's Literary Tactic in This Passage: Now just as history is written by the winners, Scripture is written by the believers.
 In this case, the believer is trying to "psych out" the unbeliever.
+(Sometimes the unbelievers are pagans, but in this reading, they're Jews who have already abandoned Judaism; some of them taunted the Jews who remained faithful and traditional.)
 The believer is reading the minds of his oppressors, so he can thwart them by standing up to whatever they plan to throw at him.
 At the same time he's psyching himself up by reminding himself of everything he does believe that's contrary to what the oppressors believe.

 Your Proclamation: You're not speaking the words of the good guy this time, but of the wicked.
 You should sound like an innocent person's caricature of a wicked one.
 This shouldn't be hard.
 Just remember the last time you mentally made fun of that reckless driver, of the snob who seemed to disapprove of your appearance, of the oblivious jerk in the seat in front of you who kept talking through the movie.